stefanhendriks/Dune-II---The-Maker/README.md

 - get my units transported much faster by a carry-all
 - scroll by holding mouse key and move from that position
 - when a unit is bored, it should turn around randomly

+*Unit types*
+- Soldier
+- Infantry (Perhaps we want to do this the C&C way.)
+- Trooper
+- Troopers (Perhaps we want to do this the C&C way.)
+- Trike
+- Raider Trike
+- Quad
+- Tank
+- Siege Tank
+- Rocket Launcher
+- Deviator
+- Devastator
+- Sonic Tank
+- Cary-all
+- Ornithopter
+- Frigate
+- Saboteur
+- Fremen (C&C style?)

 DONE
 ----